 Marin Kneib, PhD candidate, WSL.
 Firn-coring, analysis of supraglacial melt patterns.

-Stefan Fugger, PhD candidate, WSL.
+Stefan Fugger, PhD candidate, ISTA.
 Hydrological observations, firn-coring, catchment modelling.

-Achille Jouberton, PhD candidate, WSL.
+Achille Jouberton, PhD candidate, ISTA.
 Snow measurements, smart stakes, catchment modeling.

 Enrico Mattea, PhD candidate, UniFr.
 Glacier dynamics.